-Most importantly, we would like to thank TAM's Board of Commissioners for their continued guidance and support in the prudent and high standard financial management of the agency.
+Most importantly, we would like to thank TAM's Board of Commissioners and the Citizens' Oversight Committee for their continued guidance and support in the prudent and high standard financial management of the agency.

-Finally, we would like to thank all citizens in Marin for their continued support of TAM's mission and provide a better and more efficient transportation system for the County.
+Finally, we would like to thank all citizens in Marin for their continued support of TAM's mission to provide a better and more efficient transportation system for the County.